 • Submitted: number of participants in the course who submitted their assignment.

 • Needs grading: number of participants that have not received a grade.
+Assignment%20-%20Submission%20Management

-4. Click on View/grade all submissions.
+4. Click on View all submissions to see all submissions

 5. The Status Column is where the status of the assignment is located.
+Assignment%20-%20Status%20Column

 6. Click the title of the submission to view the student submission.
 To upload feedback to the student, track changes within the document and save a copy.

 7. Click Grade to enter grades and feedback for the student as well as upload a file back to the student.
+Assignment%20Grade

 8. To input comments for the student, enter them in the Feedback comments section.

 9. If you made comments in the file itself, to return the file to the student, attach the file in the Feedback Files section.
+Assignment%20Feedback%20Files

 10. When all changes have been made, select Save changes.